census-instrumentation/opencensus-go/README.md

 The methods on Builder can be chained.

-To create a new tagsSet from an existing tag set oldTagSet:
+To create a new TagSet from an existing tag set oldTagSet:

 ```go
 oldTagSet := ...